kooroshsanaei/Cloudflarebypasser/README.md

 # Cloudflarebypasser
-‌‌‌you can by pass cloudflares with this Script ‌‌‌pip3 install colorama if you don't have this Module in your packages.
+you can by pass cloudflares with this Script pip3 install colorama if you don't have this Module in your packages.

 *****************
-‌‌‌ENVIORMENT
+ENVIORMENT
 *****************

 ![Program Enviorment](https://github.com/zerodey/Cloudflarebypasser/blob/main/1.png)